dojo/docs/dijit/layout/LinkPane.rst

-#format dojo_rst
+.. _dijit/layout/LinkPane:

 dijit.layout.LinkPane
 =====================

-A simple widget which acts similarly to a `ContentPane <dijit/layout/ContentPane>`_ with the subtle difference being the innerHTML of the widget is used as the title, and works exclusively with remote html (by way of a href="" attribute)
+A simple widget which acts similarly to a :ref:`ContentPane <dijit/layout/ContentPane>` with the subtle difference being the innerHTML of the widget is used as the title, and works exclusively with remote html (by way of a href="" attribute)

 Example:
 ========